Spin contribution to the inverse Faraday effect of non-magnetic metals: Results

 Next, we compare our Eq.~\ref{eq:ife_all_three} with the expression for IFE from Refs.~\onlinecite{Battiato2014} and \onlinecite{Berritta2016}.
 The analogous doubly resonant time-independent contribution to the IFE from Refs.~\onlinecite{Battiato2014} and \onlinecite{Berritta2016} can be rewritten in the form of our Eq.~\ref{eq:ife_simpler} with the following choice of the numerator $g_{nm}^{\rm elec}$,

 Eq.~\ref{eq:numer_berritta} contains only two sums over the degenerate indices ($N$ and $M$), while our Eq.~\ref{eq:numer} has a sum over three degenerate indices ($N$, $M$, and $M'$).
-However, since matrix elements of $V$ and $M^{\rm spin}$ still transform as matrices under gauge transformation given in Eq.~\ref{eq:gen_gauge}, the Eq.~\ref{eq:numer_berritta} is therefore not in the form of a trace of a product of matrices, and thus Eq.~\ref{eq:numer_berritta} is not manifestly gauge-invariant.
-This is why in Ref.~\onlinecite{Berritta2016}, authors had to work in a special gauge to obtain a gauge-invariant IFE.\footnote{Private communication with P.~M.~Oppeneer.} In this gauge, the operator $M^{\rm spin}$ must be chosen to be diagonal in the space of each doubly degenerate band.
+However, since matrix elements of $V$ and $M^{\rm spin}$ still transform as matrices under degenerate band gauge transformation given in Eq.~\ref{eq:gen_gauge}, the Eq.~\ref{eq:numer_berritta} is therefore not in the form of a trace of a product of matrices, and therefore Eq.~\ref{eq:numer_berritta} is not degenerate band gauge-invariant.
+This is why in Ref.~\onlinecite{Berritta2016}, authors had to work in a special gauge to obtain a gauge-invariant IFE.\footnote{Private communication with P.~M.~Oppeneer.} In this special gauge, the operator $M^{\rm spin}$ must be chosen to be diagonal in the space of each doubly degenerate band.
 Such an approach, in a somewhat different context, of using a gauge in which $M^{\rm spin}$ is diagonal, has also been proposed in Ref.~\onlinecite{Pientka2012}.

 Clearly, the numerators given in Eqs.~\ref{eq:numer} and \ref{eq:numer_berritta} are identical if $\braket{\phi_{mM} | M^{\rm spin} | \phi_{mM'}}$ is diagonal in the doublet indices $M$ and $M'$.
 However, first-principles codes do not necessarily provide an output electron wavefunction in a gauge where $M^{\rm spin}$ is diagonal.
-Therefore, the use of a gauge-invariant expression such as Eq.~\ref{eq:numer} is preferred, as it gives the same result regardless of the gauge choice.
+Therefore, the use of a degenerate band gauge-invariant expression such as Eq.~\ref{eq:numer} is preferred, as it gives the same result regardless of the gauge choice.

 Furthermore, the eight contributions to the non-doubly-resonant $M^{\rm IFE}_{\rm ndr}$, given in Appendix~\ref{app:nonresonant}, contain matrix elements of $M^{\rm spin}$ between electronic states with different energies.
 However, the gauge freedom of the form given in Eq.~\ref{eq:gen_gauge} does not allow a mixture of states with different energies.
-Therefore, it is generally not possible to find a special gauge to evaluate $M^{\rm IFE}_{\rm ndr}$, as in the case of $M^{\rm IFE}_{\rm elec}$ and $M^{\rm IFE}_{\rm hole}$.
-Instead, one must evaluate $M^{\rm IFE}_{\rm ndr}$ using the manifestly gauge invariant form, as given for example in Appendix~\ref{app:nonresonant}.
+Therefore, it is generally not possible to find a special degenerate band gauge to evaluate $M^{\rm IFE}_{\rm ndr}$, as in the case of $M^{\rm IFE}_{\rm elec}$ and $M^{\rm IFE}_{\rm hole}$.
+Instead, one must evaluate $M^{\rm IFE}_{\rm ndr}$ using the manifestly degenerate band gauge invariant form, as given in Appendix~\ref{app:nonresonant}.